qmk/qmk_firmware/docs/feature_key_overrides.md

 Continuing with the example of `shift` + `backspace` = `delete`, this section explains how a key override works in detail.
 Understanding this is essential to be able to take full advantage of all the options offered by key overrides.

+#### Activation

 When the necessary keys are pressed (`shift` + `backspace`), the override is 'activated' and the replacement key is registered in the keyboard report (`delete`), while the trigger key (`backspace`) is removed from the keyboard report.
 The trigger modifiers may also be removed from the keyboard report upon activation of an override.
 In this example, the `shift` key has to be removed from the keyboard report.

+Overrides can activate in three different cases:

+1. The trigger key is pressed down and necessary modifiers are already down.
+2. A necessary modifier is pressed down, while the trigger key and other necessary modifiers are already down.
+3. A negative modifier is released, while all necessary modifiers and the trigger key are already down.

+Use the `option` member to customize which of these events are allowed to activate your overrides (default: all three).

+In any case, a key override can only activate if the trigger key is the _last_ non-modifier key that was pressed down.
+This emulates the behavior of how standard OSes (macOS, Windows, Linux) handle normal key input (hold down `a`, then also hold down `b`, then hold down `shift`; `B` will be typed but not `A`).

+#### Deactivation

-The override is 'deactivated' when one of the trigger keys (`shift` or `backspace`) is lifted, another non-modifier key is pressed down, or a negative modifier is pressed down.
+An override is 'deactivated' when one of the trigger keys (`shift` or `backspace`) is lifted, another non-modifier key is pressed down, or a negative modifier is pressed down.
 When an override deactivates, the replacement key (`delete`) is removed from the keyboard report, while the modifiers that are still held down and we previously removed from the keyboard report are re-added to the keyboard report.
-Optionally, the trigger key (`backspace`) may also be re-added to the keyboard report if it is still held down (controlled with the option `ko_option_reregister_trigger_on_deactivation`).
+By default, the trigger key (`backspace`) is re-added to the keyboard report if it is still held down and no other non-modifier key has been pressed since.
+This again emulates the behavior of how standard OSes handle normal key input (hold down `a`, then also hold down `b` and `shift`, then release `b`; `A` will not be typed even though you are holding the `a` and `shift` keys).
+Use the option `ko_option_no_reregister_trigger` to prevent re-registering the trigger key in all cases.

+#### Key Repeat Interval

+A third way in which standard OS-handling of modded (shifted/alted/...) keys is emulated in key overrides is with a 'key repeat interval'.
+To explain what this is, let's look at how normal keyboard input is handled by mainstream OSes again: If you hold down `a`, followed by `shift`, you will see the letter `a` is first typed, then for a short moment nothing is typed and then repeating `A`s are typed.
+Take note that, although shift is pressed down just after `a` is pressed, it takes a moment until `A` is typed.
+This is caused by the aforementioned key repeat interval, and it is a feature that prevents unwanted repeated characters from being typed.

+This applies equally to releasing a modifier: When you hold `shift`, then press `a`, the letter `A` is typed.
+Now if you release `shift` first, followed by `a` shortly after, you will not see the letter `a` being typed even though for a short moment of time you were just holding down the key `a`.
+This exact behavior is implemented in key overrides as well: If a key override for `shift` + `a` = `b` is active, and `a` is held down, followed by `shift`, you will not immediately see the letter `b` being typed.
+Instead, this event is deferred for a short moment, just like in the key repeat interval for normal, non overridden keys.
+The override key (`b`) will not be typed until the key repeat interval has passed, measured from the moment when the trigger key was pressed down.

+The duration of the key repeat interval is controlled with the `TAPPING_TERM` macro.
+Define this value in your `config.h` file to change it.
+It is 250ms by default.

 ## Reference for `key_override_t`